Whether you’re divorced, separated, or contemplating divorce, settling child support probably tops the list of details that you’re anxious to settle.

 10. Does Child Support Cover Child Care?

-Child support payments include childcare expenses, which is considered in the SC Child Support Guidelines (it is also a field that must be filled out on the DSS online child support calculator).
+Child support payments include childcare expenses, which are considered in the SC Child Support Guidelines (it is also a field that must be filled out on the DSS online child support calculator).